HQ20/contracts/README.md

-# string-to-bytes32-to-string
+# techhq-contracts

-This is an Ethereum project with helper functions that help you convert between string and bytes32 types.
+This is an Ethereum project with contracts and libraries to help you build fully featured dapps.

 This template is based on a truffle project structure, having the **contracts**, **migrations** and **test** folder as usual, as well as the **truffle-config.js** file.
 Besides that, this template is packed with an example of a test including coverage.
 It also contains linters for javascript and solidity, plus a script to run tests.